gregorykaminsky/Data-Pipeline---S3-Fluentd-and-all-that/README.md

 ## Advantages
 * Cheap: AWS Lambda used for less then 50 min a day costs $3 a year.
 * Scalable: startup of a lambda is instantenous so arbitrary number can be launched depending on the data volume.
-* Fast: instantenous startup and variable lambda numbers makes for a fast transfer of arbitrary data volumes.
+* Fast: instantenous startup makes for a fast transfer of arbitrary data volumes.